Medicaid is the State and

 Medicaid Contact Information

-The mission of the Texas Medicaid program is to improve the health of Texans
+The mission of Texas Medicaid is to improve the health of Texans by:

 Promoting continuity of care

-Ensuring that each recipient can receive high quality, comprehensive health
+Ensuring that each client can receive high quality, comprehensive health care

 Through this procurement, the State accomplishes its mission by contracting